 Once you really get into lean practices, you just kind of live and learn lean, and get into these patterns of observation.
 You learn to see.
 It takes time to do that but after a while it can become second nature.
 For management.
 For employees.
 You want all the employees to get into this lean view and to change how they see the workplace.
 The paradigm shifts—that’s what you want.
 You want them to see and discover the waste themselves.
 Without you asking.

 Some industries have really taken to lean.
-Hospitals have begun to change their whole philosophy.
+Hospitals have changed their whole philosophy.
 You’re seeing a change in most western countries.
 Previously you’d just sign in and wait.
 Today most hospitals have systems where they walk you through different avenues.
-If you’ve got flu you go this path, and if you have a broken arm you go another path.
+If you’ve got flu you go this path, and if you have a broken arm, you go another path.
 They’re really attempting to minimize all the unnecessary steps.
 Their paradigm and philosophy has shifted.

 Even if I’m physically not making one I have this value stream map in my head of what things looks like today, and the future state of what it will looks like when we are done.
 To me you put those next to each other and this lets people know that there is a vision.